Cookies

 How do you assess the economic situation in our industry?

-Dominic Brunner: In general, we are pleased that there continues to be strong investment in the region.
-At the same time, we are aware that all project participants, both suppliers and manufacturing companies, must create solutions that enable products to be offered competitively on a global scale.
-This means that in every project, whether large or small, we have to offer reliable solutions of the best quality and at the lowest possible cost.
+Dominic Brunner: Overall, we’re pleased to see that significant investment continues to flow into the region.
+At the same time, we recognize that all project stakeholders—including both suppliers and manufacturing companies—must develop solutions that enable products to be offered in a globally competitive manner.
+This means that in every project, whether large or small, we must provide reliable, top-quality solutions at the lowest possible cost.

 How can we put this into practice for the benefit of companies?